polyswarm/worker-registry/cli/README.md

 The generate subcommand takes you on a guided tour to build a worker description JSON file.
 When you start the generator, it will give you a choice of several actions.
-After each choice completes it will bring you back to the main screen, depicted below.
+After each choice is completed, it will bring you back to the main screen, depicted below.
 It is easy enough to follow top to bottom, but you can choose to add a microengine before adding the developer info.
 You must enter both developer info, and at least one microengine.
 You can add as many microengines as you like.